U.S. shutdown fears pressure dollar, mark worst run since 2015

 Some investors downplayed a possible shutdown, saying the market impact would be mild anyway.

-“It’s more a political event than an economic one,” said Alessio de Longis, portfolio manager for OpperheimerFunds’ global multi-asset group.
+“It’s more a political event than an economic one,” said Alessio de Longis, portfolio manager for OppenheimerFunds’ global multi-asset group.
 “We have been in this situation before.”

 A slim reduction in the Bank of Japan’s bond purchases this month spurred speculation about a possible pullback in its policy, even though many market players think any move will be many months away.